Do you want to start art gallery?

 2.4 Target of the Company

-The target of the company is to become the best art gallery in the city within next five years of our startup.
-This target can only be achieved by growing the sales at the forecasted rate.
-We also aim to balance the initial cost of the startup with earned profits by the end of the first year, to achieve the net profit margin of $100k per month by the end of the first year, to achieve the net profit margin of $150k per month by the end of the second year, and to achieve the net profit margin of $250k per month by the end of the third year.
+The target of the company is to become the best art gallery in the city within the next five years of our startup.
+This target can only be achieved by growing sales at the forecasted rate.
+We also aim to balance the initial cost of our art gallery business plan with earned profits by the end of the first year, to achieve the net profit margin of $100k per month by the end of the first year, to achieve the net profit margin of $150k per month by the end of the second year, and to achieve the net profit margin of $250k per month by the end of the third year.

 3.1 Company Owner